 Leon says: “Cucumber works well with cucumber lead gins and citrus belongs in a lot of gins on the market.
 Lime is great in some yet is a native of South America so only made it’s way into the G&T relatively recently where as lemon is European and has featured for a lot longer.”

-What is the best tonic water for gin and tonic?
+What is the ideal tonic water for the best gin and tonic?

 Think carefully about your tonic if you want the best end result.
 Felicity said: “The quality of the tonic water is important – don’t skimp on this – it’s worth paying more for the best.”